 You can save time and get much better results if you use dedicated software for this task.

-KDP Rocket is one that gives you access to real-time Amazon data, so it can help you find high performing Amazon keywords and book categories.
+It can help you find high performing Amazon keywords and book categories.
 You can also check sales of competitive titles.

 Time to allow: 1 month